An Adaptive Parallel Arc-Length Method: Acknowledgments

-In this paper, an Adaptive Parallel Arc-Length Method (APALM) is presented.
-Contrary to existing parallel implementations of the Arc-Length Method (ALM), the present method provides a within-branch parallelization, hence provides scalable parallelization independent of the physics of the problem, i.e. the number of branches.
-The method employs a multi-level approach, where parallelization is started after a serial initialization phase.
-Then, given the sub-intervals provided by the serial computation, computations with finer arc-lengths can be performed and evaluated using suitable error measures; marking intervals for further refinement when needed.
-Given a basic step function and distance computation, the present paper provides all algorithms necessary for implementing the APALM with a manager-worker parallelization.\\
+In this paper, an Adaptive Parallel Arc Length Method (APALM) is presented.
+Contrary to existing parallel implementations of the Arc-Length Method (ALM), the present method provides within-branch parallelization, hence providing scalable parallelization independent of the physics of the problem, i.e., the number of branches.
+The method employs a multi-level approach, where parallel corrections are performed on solution intervals that have been initialised before.
+Given the sub-intervals provided by the serial computation, computations with finer arc lengths can be performed and evaluated using suitable error measures, marking intervals for further refinement when needed.
+Employing the multi-level approach, their implementations are discussed: the Adaptive Serial ALM (ASALM), the Adaptive Serial-Parallel ALM (ASPALM), and the APALM.
+The ASALM is a serial implementation, employing only the inherent adaptivity of the concept provided in this paper.
+The ASPALM is a two-stage approach, separating a serial initalization of the full equilibrium path from the parallel corrections.
+The APALM is a fully parallel implementation, where parallel corrections are performed as soon as the first path segments have been initialized.
+Conceptually, the APALM has a higher degree of parallelization since the workers are not idle until the full solution curve is obtained.
+Given a basic step function and distance computation, the present paper provides all algorithms necessary for implementing the APALM with manager-worker parallelization.\\